 Our primary research questions

 In multicellular organisms, cell-cell signalling plays a critical role in development and adult homeostasis, co-ordinating tissue and organ function.
 Traditionally, we consider secreted signals as single molecules, but it has become increasingly clear that they often function within multimolecular complexes.
-For example, they may be assembled in so-called dense-core granules inside secreting cells or associated with extracellular vesicles and lipid-containing structures.
-Exosomes are extracellular vesicles made in intracellular endosomal compartments, which are then secreted when these compartments fuse with the plasma membrane.
-Defects in exosome and other complex signalling are implicated in many physiological processes and in the pathology of several major human diseases, such as cancer, diabetes and neurodegenerative disorders.
-For example, in cancer, exosomes are thought to pass through the circulation and reprogramme normal target cells, so that they form a new niche for metastasis, while in flies, we have shown that exosomes in seminal fluid can reprogramme a female’s behaviour, so she rejects other males who approach her.
+For example, they may be assembled in so-called dense-core granules (DCGs) inside secreting cells or associated with extracellular vesicles and other lipid-containing structures.
+Exosomes are extracellular vesicles made in intracellular endosomal compartments, which are then secreted to mediate complex physiological signals, when these compartments fuse with the plasma membrane.
+In flies, we have shown that exosomes in seminal fluid can normally reprogramme a female’s behaviour, so she rejects other males who approach her.
+Defects in the production of signals are implicated in the pathology of several major human diseases, such as cancer, diabetes and neurodegenerative disorders.
+For example, in cancer, exosomes are thought to pass through the circulation and reprogramme normal target cells, so that they form a new niche for metastasis, while in Alzheimer’s Disease (AD), there is increasing evidence exosomes interact with Aβ-peptides, which form extracellular amyloid plaques.

-But how are complex signals of this kind assembled and their secretion regulated, and what physiological advantages do they offer?
-Our understanding in this major field of modern cell biology remains surprisingly limited.
+But how are complex signalling assemblies formed and their secretion regulated?
+Our understanding in this major field of modern cell biology remains surprisingly limited, primarily because the dynamic assembly events inside secretory compartments can typically only be visualised in fixed cells using electron microscopy.
 We have developed a new and unique genetic model in Drosophila, the fly accessory gland.
-One prostate-like cell type in this gland, the secondary cell, contains exosome- and dense-core-generating compartments that are thousands of times larger than in other cells in insects or mammals, allowing us to visualise some of the biogenesis processes involved for the first time in living tissue and in real time.
+One prostate-like cell type in this gland, the secondary cell, contains compartments that form both DCGs and exosomes and are thousands of times larger than in other animal cells, allowing us to follow compartment maturation by fluorescence microscopy for the first time in living tissue.

 Our research objectives